syeddanish41/wAlnut/README.md

    - then `virtualenv wAlnut_environment`
    - then `source wAlnut_environment/bin/activate`
    - then `pip3 install -r requirements.txt`
-   - then `nosetests -s` where -s tells nose to show print statments in test files
+   - then `nosetests -s` where -s tells nose to show print statements in test files
    - optionally type `deactivate` to leave the virtual environment

 ## What